 Now in its fourth year, the Pathways to Progress initiative is a key element of the partnership between Citi Foundation and Enactus Ireland.
 The initiative calls on third-level students to develop an idea for a project that will empower young people between the ages of 16 and 24 who are from disadvantaged urban areas around Ireland.

 The Limerick Students who progressed through to the programme will present their final projects to a judging panel at a showcase event in April with a further €4,000 seed funding available for the winner and €2,000 for the runner-up.

 We at I Love Limerick wish them well in their future endeavors!

-For more about Enactus UL, go HERE
+For more about Enactus, go HERE

 For more stories on the University of Limerick, go HERE